 Normal Vital signs are the primary indicators used by healthcare professionals to assess the physiological status of an individual.
 Temperature, representing the body’s internal heat; pulse is the heart rate or the number of times the heart beats per minute; and respiration, the rate of breathing, are foundational measurements for detecting health issues.
+You can learn full details about normal vital signs from our online trusted website.

 These parameters can fluctuate within a range considered normal, influenced by a multiple factors.
 Understanding these variations and what they signify about a person’s health is the cornerstone of preventive and diagnostic medicine.